XRPLF/xrpl-dev-portal/content/concept-transfer-fees.md

 # Technical Details #

 The transfer fee is represented by a setting on the [issuing address][].
-The transfer fee has a maximum precision of 9 digits, and cannot be less than 0% or greater than 100%.
+The transfer fee has a maximum precision of 9 digits, and cannot be less than 0%.
 The TransferRate setting applies to all currencies issued by the same account.
 If you want to have different transfer fee percentages for different currencies, use different [issuing addresses][issuing address] for each currency.

 ## RippleAPI ##

-In RippleAPI, the transfer fee is specified in the `transferRate` field, as an integer which represents the amount you must send for the recipient to get 1 billion units of the same currency.
-A `transferRate` of `1005000000` is equivalent to a transfer fee of 0.5%.
+In RippleAPI, the transfer fee is specified in the `transferRate` field, as a decimal which represents the amount you must send for the recipient to get 1 unit of the same currency.
+A `transferRate` of `1.005` is equivalent to a transfer fee of 0.5%.
 By default, the `transferRate` is set to no fee.
-The value of `transferRate` cannot be less than `1000000000` or more than `2000000000`.
+The value of `transferRate` cannot be less than `1.0` or more than `4.294967295`.
 The value `null` is a special case for no fee, equivalent to `1000000000`.

 A financial institution can send a [Settings transaction](reference-rippleapi.html#settings) from its [issuing address][] to change the `transferRate` for its issuances.